-- Explain the importance of transport and communication in the ever-shrinking world. - Understand the role of trade and tourism in the economic development of a country.
+- Discuss the need for a planned industrial development and debate over the role of government towards sustainable development. - Explain the importance of transport and communication in the ever-shrinking world. - Understand the role of trade and tourism in the economic development of a country.